JacobCampau/PickAStruggle/PROGRESS.md

 ### 05/09/2026
 Ragdoll added.
 Has to be one of the funniest things I have ever added to a game in unity.
 Once I make the player able to get back up, i'll figure out picking up items, then begin on animations.

+### 05/15/2026
+Changed the player model due to a reccomendation by my cousin.
+Definitely looks better but damn was that hard to make.
+Ragdoll logic was also smoothed out and the scripts are now interacting more and more.
+Getting complicated, but I keep making sure things stay on track.
+Next is the damage from falling and then picking up items.